gvignolle/FunOrder/README.md

 These instructions should work on [Debian](https://www.debian.org)-based linux distributions such as [Ubuntu](https://www.ubuntu.com).

 First we install the EMBOSS package according to the instructions.
-Then we install RAxML according to the instructions.
+Then we install RAxML and ClustalW according to the instructions and place the executables in your $PATH.
 After R, Perl and Python is installed, install the ete2 package.

 ```